 If you’re an experienced ice climber, you’ll love Lake Louise for the towering ice formations and incredible frozen waterfalls.
 If you’ve never tried it before, they say that climbing a cascade that froze mid-stream is one of the most exhilarating and incredible experiences that exists.
 Ice climbing season typically lasts from late November through April, but if you plan on indulging in this particular sport, make sure to check the weather and climbing conditions.

 Lake Louise is a small lake set amongst dense national forest and beautiful mountain formations.
 A trip here in winter or summer will be packed with beautiful skies, panoramic views, and an intense bond with nature.
 Indeed, you’ll enjoy your time so much that before you leave, you’ll already be planning your next trip.

-Things to do at Lake Louise AB
+Things to Do at Lake Louise

 - Vacation Rentals